Professor of History and Theory of Architecture and Urbanism / Head of Urban Studies

 Maren’s PhD research focuses on practices of urban planning and dynamics of urbanization in Goma, Democratic Republic of Congo.
 Her project falls under the larger project Making the City: Agency, Urbanity, and Urbanisation in Ordinary Cities funded by the Swiss National Science Foundation.
 Her PhD is supervised by architect Manuel Herz and Prof. Till Förster.

-Giulia Scotto is a Ph.D candidate at the Center for African Studies and in the Urban Studies department at the University of Basel.
+Giulia Scotto is a Ph.D candidate and research assistant at the Urban Studies department at the University of Basel.
 Giulia holds a master’s degree in architectural design from the IUAV University of Venice, Italy and the ETSAB of Barcelona, Spain.
 Prior to joining the University of Basel, Giulia worked as architect and urban planner for ‘OMA Office for Metropolitan Architecture’ and for ‘KCAParchitects&planners’.
 She has also worked as research assistant at the ‘UTT Chair of architecture and Urban design’ at the ETH Zurich.

 Myriam Claire Perret